fbpx

 Ballyhoo restaurant at El Conquistador.
 Photo credit: Chelsea Kelly-Sipe

-Another great option is Café Bella Vista overlooking the pools below.
+Another great option is Café Bella Vista, which overlooks the pools below.
 We loved their wood-fired pizzas and delicious salads.

 In addition, they have indoor restaurants, adults-only bars, and many markets to suit your every need.

-If you want to explore outside the resort, we highly recommend dinner at La Estacion, which is located minutes down the road.
+If you want to explore outside the resort, we highly recommend dinner at La Estacion, located minutes down the road.

 Although El Conquistador doesn’t feature a kids club, they have lots of kid-friendly activities.
 These include cookie decorating, movies, games in the lounge, games on the beach/waterpark, and music.